georgiroussos/MMED_2025/README.md

 - Work with real biological data
 - Develop modeling skills for simple stochastic models

-**Meeting notes (All together)**
+**POA**
+- Davryn to write introduction to be initailly reviewed by Shade
+- Shadé to write up methods initailly reviewed by Davryn
+- Issues and limitations to be written and initailly reviewed by Mercy and Tlamelo
+- Results section to be written up by Georgi initailly reviewed by Shade
+- All togther
   - reviewing slides and project
   - idealisation of models
   - results discussion

-**Notes: 23 June**
-- Check google doc
-- Each section needs a writer and a reviewer
-- Final report; presentation and analysis
-- For this week:

-**POA**
-- Shade to write up methods reviewed by Davryn
-- Issues and limitations to be written and reviewed by Mercy and Tlamelo
-- Results section to be written up by Georgi reviewed by ...

 **End goals**
-- Project involves deciding
 - Pattern and rate of disease aquisition differs by species
   - 1st Simple catalytic model (enzyme kinetics)
   - 2nd Model where stages of disease are SI
   - Third more realistic SEI

+**Notes: 23 June**
+- Check google doc
+- Each section needs a writer and a reviewer
+- Final report; presentation and analysis
+- Catalytic model to be coded individually and compared
+- Final model pushed to git
+- Following models will be split into two groups (with one main coder per group) followed from group's ideation of models